Lightprotocol/light-protocol/cli/README.md

 ```

 #### Compress native SOL

-> **Note:** Ensure the SOL omnibus account of the Light system program is already initialized by running: `light init-sol-pool`

 ```bash
 light compress-sol --amount 1000 --to "YOUR_WALLET_ADDRESS_BASE58"
 ```

 ```
 USAGE
   $ light compress-sol --to <value> --amount <value>